mommy003/MSML/README.md

 library(MSML)
 ```
 # DATA PREPARATION
-Users are required to provide three sets of data—namely, training, validation, and test datasets—with an equal number of columns.
-Below are examples for clarification:
+Users need to supply three sets of data—specifically, training, validation, and test datasets—with an equal number of columns (but varying numbers of rows).
+Examples for clarification are provided below:
 ### Training Dataset
 |     V1    |     V2    |     V3    | ... |     Vn    |    phenotype    |
 |-----------|-----------|-----------|-----|-----------|-----------------|